roliestpoliest/music_library/README.md

 ## Installation process

 1. Upload Repository to the public root of the server.
 There is no need to compile.
-2. Use the provided SQL dump to create the database
+2. Use the provided SQL dump of the populated database which is located in SQL/music_library.sql
 3. Change the Database credentials in the file /model/db.php to the new MySQL credentials on your server
 ```
 public function __construct() {